nkabbara/nkabbara.github.io/docs/learning-go.md

 categories: learning
 ---

+# How to Write This Article?
+Who is it for?
+What purpose will it serve?

+The purpose:

+1. So you learn go better.
+Documenting your learning and how you're changing things around so you better absorb the material.
+2. So you can learn future programming languages more effectively

+::date2021/12/27 you don't have a clear picture as of now on how to write this.
+Keep loggin daily observersions to see if this will amount to something.
 You've just finishe a spanking new project and the power's that be, decided to standardize the whole organization into one programming language: Go